SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/List_of_ICARUS_code_releases.md

 If you need to check out `sbndaq_artdaq_core` in your working area, the effective MRB command is:

-    mrb gitCheckout -d sbndaq_artdaq_core sbndaq%sbndaq-artdaq-core%sbndaq
+    mrb gitCheckout -d sbndaq_artdaq_core sbndaq-artdaq-core

-which checks out the repository `sbndaq-artdaq-core` from the [sbndaq](/redmine/projects/sbndaq){.project} Redmine project, using `sbndaq` as user name as for Fermilab convention, and putting it into `sbndaq_artdaq_core` directory because if it is true, as it is, that UPS hates underscores, it is just as true that LArSoft build system `cet_build_tools` hates hyphens.
+which checks out the repository `sbndaq-artdaq-core` from the default repository in GitHub (SBNSoftware), and puts it into `sbndaq_artdaq_core` directory because if it is true, as it is, that UPS hates underscores, it is just as true that LArSoft build system `cet_build_tools` hates hyphens.
+_(also, this seems still not to be enough to make `cetbuildtools` happy...)_